shootismoke/mobile-app/README.md

 All the code lives in the `App/` folder.
 The app itself is pretty small, so it should be fairly easy to navigate through the files.

+## License

+GPL-3.0.
+See LICENSE file for more information.

 ## Credits

 Created with ❤ by [Marcelo](www.marcelocoelho.cc) & [Amaury](https://www.toptal.com/resume/amaury-martiny#utilize-unreal-developers-today).